geopython/GeoHealthCheck/docker/GeoHealthCheck/plugins/README.md

 - place your Plugins within this directory (or any other dir on your host)
 - make a Docker Volume mapping from this dir to the Container internal dir `/plugins`
+- specify your Plugins via Container Environment as `GHC_USER_PLUGINS: (comma-separated string of modules and/or classes)`
+- within `GHC_USER_PLUGINS` the Python package `GeoHealthCheck.plugins` is needed as prefix

 Example via [docker-compose.yml](../docker-compose.yml):

 ```